Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * *AIS_InteractiveContext::NextSelected* -- moves the iterator to the next position;
   * *AIS_InteractiveContext::SelectedOwner* -- returns an entity at the current iterator position.

-The owner object *SelectMgr_EntityOwner* is a key object identifying selectable entitiy in the viewer (returned by methods *AIS_InteractiveContext::DetectedOwner* and *AIS_InteractiveContext::SelectedOwner*).
+The owner object *SelectMgr_EntityOwner* is a key object identifying the selectable entity in the viewer (returned by methods *AIS_InteractiveContext::DetectedOwner* and *AIS_InteractiveContext::SelectedOwner*).
-The Interactive Object itself can be retrieved by method *SelectMgr_EntityOwner::Selectable*, while identifying sub-part depends on type of Interactive Object.
+The Interactive Object itself can be retrieved by method *SelectMgr_EntityOwner::Selectable*, while identifying a sub-part depends on the type of Interactive Object.
 In case of *AIS_Shape*, the (sub)shape is returned by method *StdSelect_BRepOwner::Shape*.

 #### Example